h2b7/MrXiaoM/README.md

 [![JavaScript](https://img.shields.io/badge/JavaScript-151623?style=for-the-badge&logo=javascript&logoColor=00FEC5)](https://www.javascript.com/)
 [![Japanese](https://img.shields.io/badge/Japanese-151623?style=for-the-badge&logo=headspace&logoColor=CE3F53)](#)

+I have a lot of amateur interests.
+I am also a video uploader, VOCALOID-like producer, illustrator, and so on.
+As a coder, I also know a few about C(Keil μvision)/C++/HTML/CSS/JavaScript/Shell.
+My second language is only Kotlin and `if (it !is necessary) I.wouldUse().not()`.

 My major languages are Java and C# now.... eh..
 Chinese and English also.

 [<img align="right" width="42%" src="https://github.com/MrXiaoM/MrXiaoM/blob/main/afdian.jpg" alt="前往 爱发电 支持我"/>](https://afdian.com/a/mrxiaom)